Susser47/fun-discord-Bot/README.md

 12. /fox: get a random image of a fox

 13. /cat: get a random image of a cat

+14. /dadjoke: sends a random dad joke that can be private or not

 # how can developers setup this bot
 develpers, to set up this bot you first clone the repository doing